 Grocery Price Index

-May 2026 Grocery Price Index: The Latest Family Dinner Cost Snapshot
+May 2026 Grocery Price Index: BLS Food CPI + Family Dinner Moves

 SummitPlate Team·May 21, 2026·7 min read

-As of the May update, the latest BLS food price data runs through April.
-The signal is still useful: broad grocery costs rose, restaurant meals kept climbing, eggs eased, and ground beef stayed expensive.
+As of the May 2026 update, the latest BLS food price data runs through April.
+The signal is clear for family dinners: the broad grocery basket is still elevated, restaurant meals kept climbing, eggs eased, and ground beef stayed expensive.

 Quick answer